ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Bronze Coppers are also reported to use native Polygonum amphibium [=coccinium] (Scott 1986) and Polygonum natans (MacLean 1990), Erect and Floating Water Smartweeds, both of which also occur throughout Massachusetts, as do other possible native and non-native hosts among the Polygonaceae (Magee & Ahles 1999; Sorrie and Somers 1999).
 The older literature is less definite about Polygonum use, but MacLean observed both larvae and pupae on P. natans in Minnesota.
 In Maine, P. deMaynadier has observed Bronze Coppers ovipositing on Polygonum amphibium in a large riverside sedge meadow in Passadumkeag Twp.; the plant species was confirmed by a botanist (pers. comm.
 9/14/2012).

-Bronze Copper uses curly dock in Wayland, Massachusetts, as documented photographically by M. Rainey (Massachusetts Butterflies 35: 16-17, Fall 2010); in addition, MBC members S. Moore and E. Nielsen have on separate occasions observed ovipositing on curly dock, on the underside of leaves very close to the ground (presumably helping the egg overwinter) in Wayland and Sudbury.
+Bronze Copper uses curly dock in the wild in Wayland, Massachusetts, as documented photographically by M. Rainey (Massachusetts Butterflies 35: 16-17, Fall 2010); in addition, MBC members S. Moore and E. Nielsen have on separate occasions observed ovipositing on curly dock, on the underside of leaves very close to the ground (presumably helping the egg overwinter) in Wayland and Sudbury.

 Polygonum may also be a larval host in Massachusetts.
 Sight reports of ovipositing on polygonum come from Sedge Meadow Conservation Area in Wayland (M. Arey, 9-12-2010), and Wenham Canal, Wenham (A. Grkovich, 8-31-2002), but we still need photographic evidence of ovipositing and larvae.
-Polygonum amphibium is certainly an important nectar source for Bronze Coppers; photographic evidence by G. Dysart from the Sudbury area can be seen at(http://dysart.zenfolio.com/bronzecoppers/e42a9cf14) (9-12-2012).
-And there are many reports of Bronze Copper "in association" with Polygonum spp. (probably P. amphibium) (e.g. M. Faherty, Ipswich River WS 9-12-2012).
+Polygonum amphibium is certainly an important nectar source for Bronze Coppers; photographic evidence by G. Dysart from the Sudbury area can be seen at (http://dysart.zenfolio.com/bronzecoppers/e42a9cf14) (9-12-2012).
+And there are many reports of Bronze Copper "in association with" Polygonum spp. (probably P. amphibium) (e.g. M. Faherty, Ipswich River WS 9-12-2012).
 Grass-leaved goldenrod and asters are other favored nectar sources for this butterfly.

 As many authors have remarked, it is curious that Bronze Copper is thought to be rare or declining in the eastern United States, given the abundance of both curly dock and polygonums.
 There may be aspects of its biology and habitat needs which are not well understood, or climate warming might be having an adverse effect.